moznion/go-json-ice/README.md

 # go-json-ice

-Simple, less runtime dependencies and fast JSON marshaler for go and tinygo.
+A simple code generator of JSON marshaler for go and tinygo.
+Generated marshaler has fewer runtime dependencies and it's fast.

 ## Motivation